Osage Heritage Sites Visit

 The Osage Nation Historic Preservation’s Heritage Site Visit, held March 18 – 22, 2024, was a powerful journey into Wahzhazhe ancient history in and around St. Louis, MO.
-Osage Nation staff members hosted more than 30 Wahzhazhe folks from throughout the United States and one tribal member who has been residing in London for the past two decades.
-Wahzhazhe families attending included multiple generations, some of which were connecting with their heritage more deeply than ever before.
+Osage Nation staff members hosted more than 30 Wahzhazhe folks from throughout the United States, and one tribal member has been residing in London for the past two decades.
+Wahzhazhe families attending included multiple generations, some connecting with their heritage more deeply than ever.
 The experience became a moving rite of passage for folks who had not visited our ancestral homelands in Missouri, which date back hundreds if not thousands of years.

 On the second day, the group toured the Missouri History Museum, including the Library and Research Center.
 The museum’s collection of maps were on display for viewing early surveys of Cahokia Mound, treaty documents, and French maps depicting Wahzhazhe presence in Missouri dating back to the 1700s.
 Visiting the Gateway Arch was challenging for some visitors due to the symbolism as a monument celebrating western expansion of the United States.
 Nevertheless, the collection on display included exquisite examples of Wahzhazhe cultural materials and trade items.